Uncertainty-Aware Remaining Lifespan Prediction from Images: Conclusion

 \section{Conclusion}

 We demonstrate that remaining lifespan prediction from facial and whole-body images is feasible and effective using pretrained vision foundation models.
-We further show that predictive uncertainty strongly depends on the remaining lifespan magnitude, and that this uncertainty can be reliably estimated, achieving a bucketed expected calibration error of 0.62 years.
-Our approach outperforms previous methods on the Legacy Dataset, and we curate and publish two new higher-quality datasets, achieving MAEs of 4.79 and 5.07 years, respectively.
+We further show that predictive uncertainty strongly depends on the remaining lifespan magnitude, and that this uncertainty can be reliably estimated, achieving a mean bucketed expected calibration error of 0.82 years on the Faces Dataset.
+Our approach outperforms previous methods on the Legacy Dataset, and we curate and publish two new higher-quality datasets, achieving mean MAEs of 4.91 (Faces) and 4.99 (Whole Images) years, respectively, under 5-fold cross-validation.
 We hope that our research encourages further investigation into the extraction of medical information from images.